 Every year Aeronautics, utilizing the APMS, will identify airport pavement maintenance projects eligible for funding for the upcoming five years.
 These projects will appear in the State’s Five-Year Airport Development Program.
-Once a project has been identified and approved for funding by the State Transportation Board, the airport sponsor may elect to accept a state grant for the project and not participate in the Airport Pavement Preservation Program (APPP) or the airport sponsor may sign an Joint Project Agreement (JPA) with Aeronautics to participate in the APPP.
+Once a project has been identified and approved for funding by the STB, the airport sponsor may elect to accept a State grant for the project and not participate in the APPP or the airport sponsor may sign an Inter-Governmental (IGA) with Aeronautics to participate in the APPP.

-Eligible Airports: To be eligible for this program, the airport sponsor must certify an annual maintenance program to Aeronautics.
+A. Eligible Airports: To be eligible for this program, the airport sponsor must certify an annual maintenance program to Aeronautics.
 This certification includes information concerning the prior year’s type, cost and frequency of regular pavement maintenance conducted at the airport.
 It is important that the local airport sponsor recognizes that the APPP is not designed to relieve the airport owner of the responsibility to maintain the airport.
 The APPP is envisioned to assist the airport in meeting this obligation only and is not assuming any liability or obligations of the airport owner.

-Eligible Projects: The pavement maintenance treatments that are recommended for funding through the APPP include crack sealing, surface treatments (including slurry seals) and thin overlays.
+B. Eligible Projects: The pavement maintenance treatments that are recommended for funding through the APPP include crack sealing, surface treatments (including slurry seals) and thin overlays.
 Other more expensive and extensive treatments are currently not eligible due to limited funds available.
 The Arizona Treatment Matrix included above in the definitions section describes all the recommended airport pavement treatments.

-Grant Duration Limitation: One of the objectives of the APPP is to protect and extend the useful life of the existing pavement investment.
-In order to ensure the maximum return of the expenditure of state funds for pavement preservation, it is imperative that the work be completed within as short a timeframe as possible.
-Therefore, grants for pavement maintenance projects will be limited to twelve months and if not completed within that period must be returned for possible consideration at a later date.
+C. Grant Duration Limitation: One of the objectives of the APPP is to protect and extend the useful life of the existing pavement investment.
+In order to ensure the maximum return of the expenditure of State funds for pavement preservation, it is imperative that the work be completed within as short a timeframe as possible.
+Therefore, the pavement maintenance projects will typically be completed in twelve months.

-Active Pavement Maintenance Projects: Only one pavement maintenance project per airport will be identified annually.
+D. Active Pavement Maintenance Projects: Only one pavement maintenance project per airport will be identified annually.
 No subsequent pavement maintenance projects will be programmed until the current identified and funded project is completed.

-AIRPORT PAVEMENT PRESERVATION PROGRAM PROCEDURES
+V. AIRPORT PAVEMENT PRESERVATION PROGRAM PROCEDURES

-Project Selection: Aeronautics inputs statewide data including PCI numbers (which trigger various pavement treatments - see table below) and priority numbers (see definitions section above) into the APMS.
+A. Project Selection: Aeronautics inputs statewide data including PCI numbers (which trigger various pavement treatments - see table below) and priority numbers (see definitions section above) into the APMS.
 The result is a network - project prioritized - construction list.
 The pavement maintenance treatments that are recommended for funding include crack sealing, surface treatments (such as slurry seals) and thin overlays.
 As a rule, pavement repairs performed early in the life cycle of a pavement (such as crack sealing or surface treatments) are more cost-effective than repairs that have been delayed until major rehabilitation is required (such as reconstruction).
-See Figure 1 below for comparison.
+See Figure 2 below for comparison.